-UPDATE 1-Covestro says 2019 EBITDA could halve as competition heats up
+UPDATE 2-Covestro warns earnings could halve as competition heats up

 * Q4 EBITDA falls by two thirds to 293 mln eur

-* Rivals BASF, Wanhua, Sadara are boosting output (Adds rivals, share buybacks)
+* Rivals BASF, Wanhua, Sadara are boosting output

+* Shares fall as much as 5 percent (Adds analyst comment, shares)

 By Ludwig Burger

-FRANKFURT, Feb 25 (Reuters) - German chemicals maker Covestro said its 2019 core earnings could fall to as little as half of last year’s level as rivals are removing production bottlenecks.
+FRANKFURT, Feb 25 (Reuters) - German chemicals maker Covestro said core profit could halve this year as rivals increase production and demand from customers such as the Asian car industry slows.

+Shares in the maker of chemicals for heat insulation foams and transparent polycarbonate plastics fell as much as 5 percent in early Monday trading.

-The former Bayer subsidiary said earnings before interest, taxes, depreciation and amortisation (EBITDA) would come in at between 1.5 billion euros ($1.7 billion) and 2.0 billion euros, down from 3.2 billion in 2018.
+The former Bayer subsidiary said earnings before interest, taxes, depreciation and amortisation (EBITDA) were likely to come in between 1.5 billion euros ($1.7 billion) and 2.0 billion euros this year, down from 3.2 billion in 2018.

 “The last two years were marked by unusually high margins.
 For 2019, we expect demand to continue to grow, however margins will drop significantly due to competitive pressure,” said finance chief Thomas Toepfer.